Gold3nb0y/goldenboy/content/posts/DEFCON_2023/index.md

 I helped out with the pwn side of about 7 challenges, including ifuckup, open house, and 5 of the live challenges.

 ### Open House
-for open house, one of my teammates wrote an [excelent writeup](https://toasterpwn.github.io/posts/defcon-ctf-2023-qualifiers/) that I recommend you check out!
+for open house, one of my teammates (toasterpwn) wrote an [excelent writeup](https://toasterpwn.github.io/posts/defcon-ctf-2023-qualifiers/) that I recommend you check out!

 ### ifuckup
 Regarding ifuckup, I helped out in a very small way.
 In short, my teammates figured out a way to break the prng used to generate the random address of the stack and code base.
 So, I just had to build a rop chain that spawns a shell using syscalls.